vmware/powershell-module-for-vmware-cloud-foundation-reporting/README.md

 ### Generating System Overview Report Tasks

+The `Invoke-VcfOverviewReport` cmdlet generates a system overview report.
+This report contains high-level information about the VMware Cloud Foundation system.

 #### Generate a System Overview Report for a VMware Cloud Foundation Instance

 1. Start Windows PowerShell.